BiAPoL/DIGS-BB_LM_Course_Bio-Image_Analysis_2024/_sources/intro.md

 ## Cloning the repository

-Clone this repository to your computer (go to the repository page on GitHub [here](https://github.com/BiAPoL/BioImage-Analysis-and-Data-Processing-Workshop-2024), click the green button <span style="color:green">**Code**</span> and choose one option to clone it.
-The most straight-forward way is to download it as a `.zip` file).
+Clone this repository to your computer (go to the repository page on GitHub [here](https://github.com/BiAPoL/DIGS-BB_LM_Course_Bio-Image_Analysis_2024), click the green button <span style="color:green">**Code**</span> and choose one option to clone it).
+The most straight-forward way is to download it as a `.zip` file.
 If you do that, unzip the repository in a folder of your choice and remember where you placed it.